Last Updated on: 12th February 2024, 05:44 am

-Plastisol inks washing out of garments could be a screen printer’s worst nightmare.
+Plastisol ink washing out of garments could be a screen printer’s worst nightmare.
 You just sent out a full order of a high-quality t-shirt to your customers.
-And the worst part is that only after a few weeks, you get unhappy customers with complaints that your prints are washing out, and they may even want a return.
+And the worst part is that only after a few weeks, do you get unhappy customers with complaints that your prints are washing out, and they may even want a return.

 If not done the right way, plastisol ink may wash out, but you can prevent it if you follow some steps.

 1. Proper Cure for Plastisol Ink:

 If the ink washes out, that means it wasn’t fully cured in the first place.
 Some revealing signs show that the print wasn’t properly cured, such as the print will have irregular spots and will crack or peel away from the garment.

 To properly cure the ink, make sure that the ink’s internal temperature reaches the manufacturer’s recommended curing temperature, typically between 280 to 320 degrees Fahrenheit.
 To measure, you can use infrared thermometers, thermometer tape, etc., to check the garment’s temperature as they come off the conveyor dryer.

 However, you have to make sure that the ink’s entire application has reached the curing temperature and not just the surface.

 However, you have to keep certain factors while curing the ink, such as cotton fibers hold moisture, so it will take longer to cure that inks printed on synthetic fabrics.

-Dark-colored substrates will dry in the heat of the dryer make them cure faster.
+Dark-colored substrates will dry in the heat of the dryer making them cure faster.
 Thicker fabrics will take a longer time to heat up and allow the ink to cure.
 You also have to consider the temperature within your shop, affecting the temperature within your dryer.

 2. Prevent Fibrillation of Plastisol Inks: